Port Forwarding on XBOX Live

 Static IP for your Xbox

-You need to give your Xbox a Static IP address so that when you open the ports to your Xbox that when your system reset or gets turned off you don’t lose the IP Address.
+You need to give your Xbox a Static IP address so that when you open the ports to your Xbox and your system reset or gets turned off, you don’t lose the IP Address.
 (EXAMPLE: 192.168.1.6) Giving a static IP ensures that your Xbox will always have the necessary settings that you need for Xbox Live.

 Log onto to ONT to Port Forward

-Type 192.168.1.1 in a browser window while connected to the router via Wi-Fi/Ethernet cable.
+Type 192.168.1.1 in a browser window while connected to the router via an Ethernet cable.
 Use the username and password provided on the sticker that’s attached to the router.